 Saving and sharing

-• Provide a venue for gatherings, story-telling, singing and dancing, classes and workshops.
+• Provides a venue for gatherings, story-telling, singing and dancing, classes and workshops.
 Throughout time, tribal leaders historically brought diverse tribal communities together for celebrations and commemorations.
 The Center provides a modern gathering place that can be shared with the greater public.
-This gathering hall also will anchor the Arts District by providing space for other community events such as concerts, recitals, and plays, drawing in an even greater cross-section of the region.
+This gathering hall also anchors the Arts District by providing space for other community events such as concerts, recitals, and plays, drawing in an even greater cross-section of the region.

-• Display multimedia exhibits and arts submitted by all Southern California Indian communities.
-They will tell their own stories, drawing from the deep wells of previously unrecorded memories to share authentic history and save it for the future.
-Innovative programs, multimedia publications, and partnerships with tribal communities, schools, museums, and other institutions will be a hallmark of the Center’s education and outreach.
+• Displays multimedia exhibits and arts submitted by all Southern California Indian communities.
+Innovative programs, multimedia publications, and partnerships with tribal communities, schools, museums, and other institutions are a hallmark of the Center’s education and outreach.

-• Offer a reference library, GIS tools, archives, and recordings to the public and interested researchers.
+• Is developing a reference library, GIS tools, archives, and recordings for the public and interested researchers.
+Stay tuned!
 New valuable tools and support will enhance work with tribal members to document and preserve history, and revive cultures and languages.
 The Center meets scholarly standards, while also serving as a user-friendly, accessible resource for all.

-• Welcome children and families of all cultures to interactive exhibits and hands-on programs in a children’s center.
-Schools already have expressed interest in class visits.
+• Welcomes children and families of all cultures to interactive exhibits and hands-on programs.
 This vibrant learning ensures the students will take home a greater understanding of these diverse Indian nations, building bridges of understanding among all cultures.

-• Record music, language, and archive oral histories in a high-quality recording studio.
+• We plan to record music, language, and archive oral histories in a high-quality recording studio.
 This will ensure scholarly documentation and preservation of a previously untold history that is essential to our national heritage.
 The professional studio will make this information more accessible now to tribal members and to the greater public, and ensure quality archives for future generations.